State of Wisconsin

 26.5.2 Initial Premium

 Example 7 Bernice applied for MAPP on March 10 and requested backdated eligibility for January and February.
 She had no income in January.
-She started a job in February, and her income went over 100% FPL starting in March.
+She started a job in February, and her monthly premium gross income went over 100% FPL starting in March.
 On March 15, the worker determined that she met eligibility requirements effective January 1.
 Due to Bernice’s income, she is not charged a premium for January or February but owes a premium beginning in March.
 Bernice must pay the March premium before her eligibility can be confirmed.
 If Bernice does not pay March’s premium by the due date, she will only qualify for eligibility for the months of January and February.

 26.5.3 Payment Information